phfix/go-graphql-client/README.md

 For more information, see package [`github.com/shurcooL/githubv4`](https://github.com/shurcooL/githubv4), which is a specialized version targeting GitHub GraphQL API v4.
 That package is driving the feature development.

-**Status:** In active early research and development.
-The API will change when opportunities for improvement are discovered; it is not yet frozen.

 **Note**: Before v0.8.0, `QueryRaw`, `MutateRaw` and `Subscribe` methods return `*json.RawMessage`.
 This output type is redundant to be decoded.
 From v0.8.0, the output type is changed to `[]byte`.

 - [go-graphql-client](#go-graphql-client)